chrisarj9618/k8s/nginx-argo-cd/Readme.md

 The goal is to understand how Argo CD continuously compares the desired state stored in Git with the actual state running inside Kubernetes.

+## Prerequisites

+* Windows System
+* Docker Desktop
+* Minikube
+* kubernetes Extension enabled in Docker Desktop
+* GitHUB
+* Argo CD

+For this exercise, Minikube is used as the Kubernetes cluster.

 ## Architecture

 ```text